Scientists Create ‘Spinach Heart Tissue’ To Solve Heart Problems, Organ Damage

 “What we’re trying to do is grow cardiac muscle on these leaves which then can be profused with a blood source by the veins that are inside the leaf.
 And so we can, in theory, sow those veins into the native arteries in the heart and produce a contractile muscle that can replace the dead tissue in the heart.”

-Gaudette’s statement leave room for thought that several spinach leaves can then be used to grow new heart tissues that can fully develop into new heart muscles.
+Gaudette’s statement leaves room for thought that several spinach leaves can then be used to grow new heart tissues that can fully develop into new heart muscles.
 When this happens, heart attack victims will have a higher chance of surviving and recovering.
-Others with organ damage can have higher chances of surviving, too with the help of new grown tissues to help their organs repair.
+Others with organ damage can have higher chances of surviving, too, with the help of newly-grown tissues to help their organs repair.

 It’s not just spinach leaves, though.
 The team of scientists and researchers at WPI also used other plants after they found out that the process also works with them.
 As the researchers pointed out, the process “turned out to be pretty easy and replicable” in different plants.

 So far the team had used parsley, tried it on the hairy roots of peanut and even tried sweet wormwood, which is an herb.
 Each plant can be used for specialized studies with regards to tissue regeneration.
-When it comes to heart tissues, though, spinach is still the best plant to use thanks to its highly-vascularized characteristic similar to cardiac tissues.
+When it comes to heart tissue, though, spinach is still the best plant to use thanks to its highly-vascularized characteristic similar to cardiac tissue.
 The team of scientists also suggested using wood for bone engineering given the relative strength and geometry of its vascular columns.

-In an article published by National Geographic, Gaudette said in press statement that there is still a lot of work to be done in their study, but the promise of the initial results is something to look forward to especially for patients with heart problems and damaged organs.
+In an article published by National Geographic, Gaudette said in press statement that there is still a lot of work to be done in their study, but the promise of the initial results is something to look forward to, especially for patients with heart problems and damaged organs.

 Check out the video below to know more about the spinach heart tissue research.
 What do you think of this medical breakthrough?
-Sound your thoughts on the comments section right below.
+Sound your thoughts in the comments section right below.

 [Featured Image by Yodiyim/Shutterstock]